geopython/pygeoapi/docs/source/tour.rst

 http://localhost:5000/collections/obs/items

 This page displays a map and tabular view of the data.
 Features are clickable on the interactive map, allowing the user to drill into more information about the feature.
-The tabular also allows for drilling into a feature by clicking the link.
+The table also allows for drilling into a feature by clicking the link in a given table row.

 Let's checkout the feature close to `Toronto, Ontario, Canada`_.